alanesq/esp32cam-demo/README.md

 In the Misc folder there is a version of the sketch which includes NTP (Real time) support

 I have heard reports of these modules getting very warm when in use although I have not experienced this myself, I suspect it may be when streaming video for long periods?
 May be worth bearing in mind.

+GPIO:
+io pins available for use are 13 and 12 (12 must not be high at boot) You could also use 1 and 3 if you do not use Serial or 14,2&15 if not using SD Card Other possible pins you could solder directly to the esp32 module?
+17, 9, 10, 11, 6, 7, 8